davidpollock1/davidpollock1/README.md

 ## 📚 Current Work

 I'm currently building a **digital publishing platform** using Django + Wagtail, running in Docker and deployed with a modern, containerized setup.
-The goal is a smooth, creator-friendly editorial workflow that makes publishing effortless.

 ---